fredsonchaves07/software-architecture-fundamentals/Livros e Artigos/artigos-livros.md

 - [ ] D. Garlan, R. Allen and J. Ockerbloom.
 Exploiting style in architectural design environments.
 In Proc of SIGSOFT94: The second ACM SIGSOFT Symposium on the Foundations of Software Engineering, pages 170-185.
 ACM Press, December 1994.
 - [ ] J. Magee, N. Dulay, S. Eisenbach and J. Kramer.
 Specifying distributed software architectures.
 In Proceedings of the Fifth European Software Engineering Conference, ESEC95, September 1995.
 - [ ] B. Boehm, P. Bose, E. Horowitz and M. J. Lee.
 Software requirements negotiation and renegotiation aids: A theory-W based spiral approach.
 In Proc 17 th International Conference on Software Engineering, 1994.
+- [ ] D. E. Perry and A. L. Wolf.
+Foundations for the study of software architecture.
+ACM SIGSOFT Software Engineering Notes, 17(4):40-52, October 1992.
+- [ ] D. Garlan and M. Shaw.
+An Introduction to software architecture.
+In Advances in Software Engineering and Knowledge Engineering, pages 1-39, Singapore, 1993.
+World Scientific Publishing Company.
+- [ ]